Flight-Lab/View-Assist/View Assist Community Extras/VAX Volume Control/readme.md

 > This blueprint will eventually be merged into [VAX Device Control](https://github.com/Flight-Lab/View-Assist/blob/Extras/View%20Assist%20Community%20Extras/VAX%20Device%20Control/readme.md)

 ## Functionality Overview:
-When Assist or Broadcast are triggered during music playback, the music volume is reduced by 50%.
+When triggered by wake word or the Broadcast automation during music playback, the music volume is reduced by 50%.
 If no speech-to-text (STT) is detected or when text-to-speech (TTS) finishes, the volume is reset to its original level.
 \*Must make new automation for each device.\*